Jeremy Jacobs: Other activities

 Jacobs holds honorary doctorates from the University at Buffalo, Canisius College, Johnson and Wales University, and Niagara University, where he was awarded an honorary doctor of commercial science in October 2013.

 He is currently serving his second term on the U.S. Department of Commerce Travel and Tourism Advisory Board.
 Members of the board are selected by the Secretary of Commerce and advise the Secretary on government policies and programs that affect the U.S. travel and tourism industry.

 Jacobs has made substantial contributions to the presidential campaigns of George W. Bush, John Kerry, Mitt Romney, Hillary Clinton, Joe Lieberman, and John Edwards.
 He reportedly contributed over $650,000 to municipal elections in the village of Wellington, Florida.
 The Jacobs family has been involved in a dispute with developer Mark Bellissimo over proposed development within Wellington's Equestrian Preserve of a major equestrian sports complex near his home in the village.

 Jacobs also owns an interest in NESN, the New England Sports Network, sharing ownership with John Henry, a friend and owner of the Boston Red Sox.

 Personal life

 Jacobs' father Louis was the owner of many sports teams along with his business empire that included owning the Cincinnati Royals of the National Basketball League, the Buffalo Bisons and the Providence Reds of the American Hockey League, the Buffalo Bisons of the International League in Minor League Baseball, and the Ice Follies along with being the owner of the Buffalo Memorial Auditorium and the Cincinnati Gardens.

-Jacobs and his wife Margaret reside in East Aurora, New York and in Wellington, Florida.
+Jacobs and his wife Margaret reside in Elma, New York and in Wellington, Florida.
 They have six children (three sons and three daughters), eighteen grandchildren, and two great-grandchildren.
 Their children are: